Halide 21.0.0

 set_property(DIRECTORY) | Use (cache) variables or target properties (custom properties excluded, but require justification) |

-target_link_libraries(target lib) | Use target_link_libraries with a visibility specifier (eg. PRIVATE ) |
+target_link_libraries(target lib) | Use target_link_libraries with a visibility specifier (eg. PRIVATE) |

 As an example, it was once common practice to write code similar to this:

 This is better in many ways.
 It only affects the target in question.
-It propagates the include path to the targets linking to it (via PUBLIC
+It propagates the include path to the targets linking to it (via PUBLIC).
+It also correctly exports the host-filesystem-specific include path when installing or packaging the target and installs the headers themselves, too.

 If common properties need to be grouped together, use an INTERFACE target (better) or write a function (worse).